 Field-hunting tip

-Look in oxidized lead deposits country — that is the host setting where burnsite typically forms.
+Look in oxidized lead deposits country, the host setting where burnsite typically forms.
 If you start seeing cerussite, wulfenite, galena in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.